1:25-cv-09243

 Key Claims at a Glance

-• acquiring a source video comprising a sequence of image frames;
+- acquiring a source video with a sequence of image frames;

-• identifying a first image frame and a second image frame from the sequence;
+- identifying first and second image frames from the sequence;

-• expanding the modified frames to generate a modified combined image frame having defined dimensions; and
+- expanding the second image frame to generate another modified frame and a modified combined image frame having specific dimensional properties; and

 III.
 The Accused Instrumentality